ITC Grand Chola Hotel: Facilities

 The hotel's 600 rooms include 522 rooms and 78 serviced apartments.
 The rooms include 326 Executive Club rooms, 31 Eva rooms, 132 Towers rooms, 48 ITC One rooms, 14 Deluxe Suites each measuring 1,164 sq ft, a presidential suite named the Karikalan Suite and a six-bay grand presidential suite named the Rajaraja Chola Suite spread over 4,380 sq ft.
 The single rooms occupy an area of 615 sq ft with exclusive lounge and private butler, and a distinct wing—named the Eva wing—for female guests spanning the entire wing of the second floor, with rooms measuring 405 sq ft.
 The hotel has three wings: the first or primary wing houses all Executive Club rooms, and the second wing contains ITC One rooms, Towers rooms and all the Suites.
 The third wing has been constructed exclusively for the Residences, offering the luxury accommodation.
 Spread over an area of 615 sq ft, the Towers rooms have an exclusive entrance and are spread across the first floor all the way up to the seventh floor.
 The Executive Club rooms, with an area of 405 sq ft, are spread across the second floor all the way up to the tenth floor of the first wing.
 The hotel has a total of 10 food and beverage locations, including Peshawri, which serves cuisine from the Northwest Frontier, and Royal Vega, a vegetarian restaurant.
 Others include Madras Pavilion, Cafe Mercara, Nutmeg, Cheroot Lounge, Pan Asian, Modo Mio, The Pub, Tranquebar, and Ottimo-Cucina Italiana.
-Leisure facilities include a 23,000-sq-ft Kaya Kalp Spa with 12 treatment rooms, 2 hamams, a yoga studio, a tea lounge, a men's salon and a salon for women; outdoor pools; gyms for each of the three wings; and a shopping area.
+Leisure facilities include a 23,000-sq-ft Kaya Kalp Spa with 12 treatment rooms, 2 hamams, a yoga studio, a tea lounge, a men's salon and a salon for women; outdoor pools (with one exclusively for families); gyms for each of the three wings; and a shopping area.
 There are three swimming pools in the hotel—the rooftop pool with twin smaller pools, a children's pool, and a Jacuzzi, all situated above the banquet hall.
 The WelcomArt Gallery at the hotel showcases curated selection of art pieces that reflect the Chola-theme of the hotel.
 RFID columns are installed in the floors to enable the staffs greet the guests by names and offer them a personalised service.
 The hotel also uses iPad-controlled technology.